 Focus on experimental archaeology

-For Archaic western Mediterranean, our team started its experimental trials in 2011 with yearly campaigns integrating student groups from the University of Bretagne Sud.
-A potter skilled in archaeology reproduced different types of Phoenician, Etruscan and Greek archaic pottery.
-Based on the results of biochemical analyses from our two research programs and on some archeological and botanical researches, the focus concerned the medicinal, cosmetic and perfume-making techniques in central Italy and Sardinia in the Archaic period.
-The objectives were to (1) elucidate the technical function of several ingredients such as beeswax/honey, conifer resin and pitch, (2) regain the lost know-how and the successive stages of medicinal/perfumed oil making.
+For the Archaic Western Mediterranean, our team began conducting experimental trials in 2011, carrying out yearly campaigns and integrating student groups of the Southern Brittany University (UBS).
+A skilled archaeological potter reproduced different types of Phoenician, Etruscan and Greek Archaic pottery.
+Based on the results of biochemical analyses from our two research programmes, as well as some archaeological and botanical research, the focus was on medicinal, cosmetic and perfume-making techniques in central Italy and Sardinia during the Archaic period.
+The objectives were to (1) elucidate the technical function of ingredients such as beeswax, honey, conifer resin and pitch, and (2) regain lost know-how and the successive stages of making medicinal and perfumed oils.

 Bibliography